 The County of Summit Alcohol, Drug Addiction and Mental Health (ADM) Services Board provides financial support for local recovery housing that provides a transitional living environment that promotes sobriety and independent living during the early stages of recovery.
-The ADM Board contracts with Oriana House to manage referrals, coordinate placement, and authorizes payments to participating recovery providers in accordance with ADM Board priorities.
+The ADM Board contracts with Community Action Akron Summit Inc. to manage referrals and coordinate placements to participating recovery providers in accordance with ADM Board priorities.
+Providers are certified through Ohio Recovery Housing.
+Interested in starting a recovery house?
+Find more information about the certification process and training opportunities at Ohio Recovery Housing.

 ADM Board funded recovery housing providers include:

-Recovery Coaching is a face-to-face or telephone service that considers a person’s stage of recovery and helps to establish a recovery plan to identify and manage relapse warning signs and other issues critical to success in early recovery.
-Recovery coaches often work with persons after completion of addiction treatment to assist with a positive experience in early recovery and connect persons with additional resources if needed.
-Recovery coaches or Certified Peer Supporters are persons who have experienced stable recovery from mental illnesses and/or addictions for more than 2 years, and are trained to model a healthy recovery lifestyle.
+Certified Peer Supporters (Recovery Coaches) help to establish a recovery plan to identify and manage relapse warning signs and other issues critical to success in early recovery while considering a person’s stage of recovery.
+Peer Supporters often work with persons after completion of addiction treatment to assist with a positive experience in early recovery and connect persons with additional resources if needed.
+Recovery coaches or Certified Peer Supporters are persons who have experienced stable recovery from mental illnesses and/or addictions, and are trained to model a healthy recovery lifestyle.
 Because their roles differ, a person may have both a sponsor and a recovery coach, since their roles are different and cannot be spanned by any single person.

 NAMI (National Alliance on Mental Illness)